ljbschen/OnlineOrderApplication/cart-service/README.md

 # Cart Service
+## Introduction
+Cart-service is an event-driven application that keeps tracking states of shopping cart.
+I choose Mongodb as the datastore for quick and massive searching queries.

 ## Feature Supported
 #### 1. Rest APIs
 * Add Cart Event:
+    * Create append-only states to the cart
     * POST URL:```/cart/{userId}/events```
     * Sample:
     ```json